jipp/sonoffTH/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/jipp/sonoffTH/master/LICENSE)

 # sonoffTH
-Firmware for the sonoffTH (based on ESP8266).
+Firmware for the sonoffTH (based on ESP8266), to be used as well with other boards.

+## IDE
+* PlatformIO
+* copy content of main.cpp into Arduino IDE should also work

 ## The following features are implemented
 * start WiFiManager if wifi access is not possible